-The Simmons Law Group are expert elder neglect and nursing home abuse attorneys in Orlando, Florida.
+The Simmons Law Group an expert elder neglect and nursing home abuse attorney.
 Our skilled nursing home abuse lawyers have years of dedicated experience handling elder neglect cases and, therefore, have the expertise required to aid nursing home residents and families with their personal injury cases.

-If your loved one has suffered nursing home abuse or elder neglect, our tried and true professionals at The Simmons Law Group are here to help you fight the good fight to make sure that nursing home abuse and elder neglect is not just swept under the rug.
+If your loved one has suffered nursing home abuse or elder neglect, our tried and true professionals at The Simmons Law Group are here to help you fight the good fight to ensure that nursing home abuse and elder neglect is not just swept under the rug.

-We aim to not only recover damages sustained from nursing home abuse but also to prevent other nursing homes from engaging in similar misconduct.
+We aim to recover damages sustained from nursing home abuse and prevent other nursing homes from engaging in similar misconduct.

 Nursing Home Abuse

 Unfortunately, inadequate care of nursing home residents is common in the United States.
 According to the National Center on Elder Abuse (NCEA), around 95 percent of nursing home patients have been neglected or witnessed elder neglect in their nursing home.
 Poor care of nursing homes can have serious consequences that can, at terrible times, lead to death.
 Research from the U.S. Department of Justice suggests that 10 percent of adults 65 years of age or older suffer from at least one type of abuse every year.

 If a nursing home or its employees have been shown to have acted negligently, they may be held accountable for any resulting damages, whether those damages are high medical bills, extreme pain, disability-related, or even death.
 The following can constitute the filing of an abuse claim:

 ⦁ Negligent Hiring – Nursing homes have a responsibility to hire professionals who are properly qualified.